magicus/playgrabber/README.md

 PlayGrabber requires Python and the [Scrapy](http://scrapy.org) web scraping framework.

+PlayGrabber needs [ffmpeg](http://www.ffmpeg.org/) to download the videos.
+It is possible that [libav](http://libav.org/) will work as well, but this has not been tested.
+Furthermore, wget is needed to download the subtitles.

 While PlayGrabber should not technically require Linux, it has been developed on Linux and only tested on Linux.
 It is probably more or less painless to get it to work on other unix-like platforms (like Mac OS X), and more or less painful to get it to work on Windows.